TreeDQN: Sample-Efficient Off-Policy Reinforcement Learning for Combinatorial Optimization: Experimental results

-In both test and transfer settings, we generate 40 task instances and evaluate our agent with five different seeds.
-We compare the performance of our TreeDQN agent with the Strong Branching rule, Imitation Learning agent (IL), and REINFORCE agent (tMDP+DFS, \cite{scavuzzo_2022}).
-Our agent is based on the sample-efficient off-policy algorithm and requires much less training data than the REINFORCE agent.
-The number of episodes it took to reach the best checkpoint for TreeDQN and REINFORCE agents is shown in Tab.~\ref{tab:numepisodes}.
+To collect the dataset for the imitation learning method, we solve the MILP tasks with the B\&B algorithm.
+At each step, we make a branching decision according to either the strong branching heuristic with $p=0.3$ or the pseudocost heuristic with $p=0.7$ (see \cite{ecole} for more details on the pseudocost heuristic).
+We add to the dataset only the branching decisions of the strong branching heuristic.
+The pseudocost heuristic serves as an exploration policy to increase the dataset's diversity.
+For all tasks, we used 83000 data points for training and 17000 for validation to prevent overfitting.

-The evaluation results are presented in Tab.~\ref{tab:test} and Tab.~\ref{tab:transfer}.
-We show the geometric mean of the final tree size and standard deviation computed for the same instance with different seeds and averaged over all task instances.
-Tab.~\ref{tab:test} shows that the TreeDQN agent significantly exceeds the results of the REINFORCE agent in all test tasks.
-The TreeDQN agent is close to the Imitation Learning agent in the first four tasks and substantially outperforms the Strong Branching in the Multiple Knapsack task.
+Table~\ref{tab:test_time} shows the geometric mean of execution time and standard deviation.
+Bold numbers indicate the best-performing RL method (TreeDQN, FMSTS, tmdp+DFS).
+All RL methods perform much faster than the Strong branching, with execution time proportional to the number of nodes in the B\&B trees (see Table~\ref{tab:test_nodes}).
+The SCIP default and Strong branching have higher execution times than the learning-based methods due to the computational complexity of their branching rules.
+The results in Table~\ref{tab:test_nodes} demonstrate that the TreeDQN agent significantly exceeds the results of the tmdp+DFS and FMSTS agents in all test tasks.
+The TreeDQN agent is close to the Imitation Learning agent on the first four tasks and substantially outperforms both the Imitation Learning and Strong Branching agents on the Multiple Knapsack tasks.

+An important metric is the gap between primal and dual bounds as a function of time, shown in Fig.~\ref{fig:test_gap}.
+In the B\&B algorithm, the primal-dual gap decreases monotonically as a task instance is solved.
+The speed of the gap reduction is proportional to the number of nodes and the mean execution time.

+To prove the statistical significance of our results, we perform a paired difference test \cite{Wilcoxon1945} between our method and baselines.
+Our null hypothesis is that TreeDQN performs similarly to our baselines, so the distribution of differences in execution times should be symmetric about zero.
+The results, shown at the bottom of Table~\ref{tab:test_time}, indicate strong evidence against the null hypothesis for almost all test tasks except Facility Location, where TreeDQN performs close to IL, and Multiple Knapsack, where RL methods (TreeDQN, FMSTS, and tmdp+DFS) perform close to each other.